RubyMoney/money/README.md

 ### Features

-- Provides a `Money` class which encapsulates all information about an certain amount of money, such as its value and its currency.
+- Provides a `Money` class which encapsulates all information about a certain amount of money, such as its value and its currency.
 - Provides a `Money::Currency` class which encapsulates all information about a monetary unit.